rarible/protocol/protocol-mkdocs.md

 ## Deploying

-1. Run from the project directory:

-    ```shell
-    mkdocs gh-deploy
-    ```

-2. MkDocs send the commit and push to the `gh-pages` branch.
-The site will be updated within a few minutes.
+Merge pull requests or push changes to GitHub `main` branch.
+The site will be automatically built and deployed within a few minutes.

-You should never edit files in your pages repository by hand if you're using the `gh-deploy` command because you will lose your work the next time you run the command.
+You should never edit files in your pages repository by hand.
+Because you will lose your work the next time you push the changes.

 ## Configuration